-During FY 2021-22, the TIRZ Board received reports and took action on the following items:
+During FY 2023-24, the TIRZ Board received reports and took action on the following items:

 - 1. Elected a vice chair for TIRZ Number Two Board of Directors. - 2.
-Approved the minutes of the May 11, 2022 meeting.
+Approved the minutes of the March 8, 2023 meeting. - 3.
+Receive a report, hold a discussion, and give staff direction regarding the meeting dates and times for calendar year 2024. - 4.
+Recommended approval of the 2022/2023 Annual Report for TIRZ Number Two to City Council.

-- 3. Receive a report, hold a discussion, and give staff direction regarding the meeting dates and times for calendar year 2024. - 4.
-Recommended approval of the 2021/2022 Annual Report for TIRZ Number Two to City Council. - 5.
-Receive a report, hold a discussion, and verify a reimbursement request for Westray Group, LP for improvements in the TIRZ Number Two.
+5. Receive a training and hold a discussion regarding TIRZ Number Two Board member orientation.